Fast Core Pricing for Rich Advertising Auctions: Introduction

 This geometric intuition corresponds to a water-filling algorithm, in which the utilities of agents are simultaneously increased and frozen as constraints become tight.
 Implementing this approach requires an efficient test for inclusion in the core polytope, as well as a method for determining which bidders are involved in a tight core constraint.
 It turns out that both questions can be expressed as queries to the welfare-optimization oracle, with appropriately truncated valuation profiles.
-This result is the most technical contribution of the paper, and involves an analysis of the geometry of the core constraints.
-This result is naturally related to the well-known equivalence of optimization and separation, and indeed one can interpret our results as exploiting the geometry of the core to implement and employ a specially-tailored separation oracle.
+This result involves an analysis related to the geometry of the core constraints.
 Given these tests, finding a tight core constraint can be done using binary search (which is what generates the logarithmic factors in our runtime).
 The algorithm terminates after at most $n$ iterations, since each iteration will freeze the payment of at least one bidder.
+Notice that this result is naturally related to the well-known equivalence of optimization and separation, and indeed can be interpreted as exploiting the geometry of the core to implement and employ a specially-tailored separation oracle.

 Compared to the VCG auction, our algorithm finds payments nearly as quickly (specifically, with only a logarithmic factor more oracle calls), and produces higher revenue and a more fair outcome on the same profile of bids.
-But as bidders are strategic, any comparison must consider the outcomes at equilibria of the auctions.
-The computational properties are worst-case and hence do not degrade with strategic play.
-But what about the welfare, revenue, and fairness properties?
-As we discuss in Section~\ref{sec:discussion}, our auction has a natural $\epsilon$-Nash equilibrium in which players play truncation strategies (i.e., shave all values by an additive constant).
-This equilibrium is welfare-optimal and has higher revenue than VCG's dominant strategy equilibrium.
-Furthermore, by varying the direction of binary search in the core polytope, our algorithm can be parameterized to favor different core outcomes.
+Notably, by varying the direction of binary search in the core polytope, our algorithm can be parameterized to favor different core outcomes.
 For example, we can maximize the minimum utility enjoyed by any winner (subject to being in the core), or we can attempt to equalize, across all winners, the ratio between their utility and the utility they would obtain in the VCG outcome.
+We briefly explain this degree of flexibility in Section~\ref{sec:discussion}.